tigellus/Markdown/1. Critical Care for COVID-19/3. Collecting COVID-19 Specimens for Testing/Collecting COVID-19 Specimens for Testing.md

     * Repeat in the other nostril, using the same swab for both nostrils.
     * Immediately place the swab into a vial containing viral transport media (i.e. Hank’s® Media) and break off remaining shaft to close the vial.

-2. Send the swab to the laboratory (tube station 91).
+2. Send the swab to the laboratory.

 3. If unable to obtain a specimen, escalate.